 - Even though machines respect the minimum hardware requirements, Microsoft's utility sends an error message.

 - The secret lies in having a TPM 2.0 on the motherboard and a BIOS setting that needs to be enabled.

-Everyone wants to enjoy Windows 11 and many users are complaining to receive the error saying This PC can’t run Windows 11 error while checking if their PC is compatible.
+Everyone wants to enjoy Windows 11, and many users are complaining about receiving the error saying This PC can’t run Windows 11 error while checking if their PC is compatible.

-Sadly, this happens even for machines that truly respect the minimum system requirements asked by Microsoft.
+Sadly, this happens even for machines that genuinely respect the minimum system requirements asked by Microsoft.

-The error message will also appear as This PC will not run Windows 11 after scanning when you are actually browsing with your machine on Microsoft’s official system requirements page.
+The error message will also appear: This PC will not run Windows 11 after scanning when you are browsing with your machine on Microsoft’s official system requirements page.

-We’ve checked this as well on a cutting-edge Dell XPS 17 machine, with monster system requirements, and we can say that the reports are valid.
+We’ve also checked this on a cutting-edge Dell XPS 17 machine, with monster system requirements, and we can say that the reports are valid.

-Even though the PC has powerful hardware specs to move mountains, the PC Health Check application says Windows 11 is not compatible.
+Even though the PC has powerful hardware specs to move mountains, the PC Health Check application says Windows 11 is incompatible.

-The problem rarely lies with the hardware of the machine itself, but more with the presence of a TPM 2.0 chip on the motherboard and a BIOS setting that needs to be enabled, called Secure Boot.
+The problem rarely lies with the machine’s hardware itself, but more with a TPM 2.0 chip on the motherboard and a BIOS setting that needs to be enabled, called Secure Boot.